Reed Sorenson: 2016

 Sorenson attempted to make his Camping World Truck Series debut at Daytona, driving the No. 63 for MB Motorsports.
 Sorenson also joined Hillman Racing for the Daytona 500, driving the No. 40 Chevrolet but didn't qualify.
 Sorenson missed both events.
 Sorenson returned to Premium Motorsports, driving the No. 55 Chevrolet starting at Martinsville.
-Sorenson later made his Camping World Truck Series debut at Pocono, driving the No. 49 Chevrolet Silverado for Premium Motorsports where he finished 18th.
+Sorenson later made his Camping World Truck Series debut at Pocono, driving the No. 49 Chevrolet Silverado for Premium Motorsports where he finished eighteenth.

 2017

 Sorenson returned to Premium for the 2017 season.
 He failed to qualify after being (possibly) intentionally wrecked by Corey LaJoie in Can-Am Duel 1.
-After the race, Sorenson called the move "pretty crappy" and "moronic" and added on that LaJoie, making his first Daytona laps during the Duel, could've hurt someone, drawing comparisons to Kyle Busch's 2015 Daytona wreck, after which he missed 11 races.
+After the race, Sorenson called the move "pretty crappy" and "moronic" and added on that LaJoie, making his first Daytona laps during the Duel, could've hurt someone, drawing comparisons to Kyle Busch's 2015 Daytona wreck, after which he missed eleven races.

 After flagship driver Michael Waltrip announced that he would retire from NASCAR competition after the 2017 Daytona 500, Premium Motorsports announced that Sorenson would drive the No. 15 Toyota for the rest of the 2017 season, following Robinson's purchase of HScott Motorsports' No. 15 Chevrolet.
 However, Premium removed Sorenson from the 15 for Dover, replacing him with Ross Chastain.
 Although he did run Pocono and Michigan, he was replaced again by Kevin O'Connell at Sonoma, and D. J. Kennington at Daytona he then returned to the No. 15 until he was again replaced, this time by Gray Gaulding at Pocono.
 He bounced around the No. 15 and No. 55 entry's for the rest of the year.

 2018–present

 Sorenson drove mainly the No. 7 and No. 55 entries for Premium Motorsports throughout the year, with also driving the Bristol night race in Rick Ware Racing’s No. 51 entry.
 He qualified for Ross Chastain at the Michigan August race in the No. 15 when Chastain was in Mid-Ohio for the Xfinity race.

 In March 2019, Sorenson joined Spire Motorsports' No. 77 for the Pennzoil 400 at Las Vegas.
 Throughout the 2019 season, he split the ride with various other drivers and also raced for Premium in the No. 27.

 Sorenson returned to Premium's No. 27 for the 2020 Daytona 500.
-He made the starting lineup after finishing 18th in Duel 1 of the 2020 Bluegreen Vacations Duels.
+He made the starting lineup after finishing eighteenth in Duel 1 of the 2020 Bluegreen Vacations Duels.

 In 2021, Sorenson became the spotter for Xfinity driver Josh Williams.